Welcome to this moment of calm.

 Mentally exhausted,

-Or stretched too thin,
+Or stretched too thin.

 Let this be a place where you don't have to keep holding everything together.

-Find a comfortable position.
+Find a comfortable position,

 Let your hands rest wherever they feel most natural.

-If it feels safe to do so,
+If it feels safe to do it,

-Close your eyes,
+Close your eyes.

-Otherwise soften your gaze.
+Soften your gaze.

-Take one slow breath in through the nose,
+Take one slow breath in through your nose.

 Again,

-Inhale slowly,
+Inhale slowly.

 And exhale with a soft sigh.